NicoVIII/Andromeda-for-GOG/README.md

 ### Start game

 This does not work all the time, but you can try to right click the game in the left bar and click "Start" to start the game.
+The console output will be shown in the bottom right terminal.

 ## Development

 [![Actions Status](https://github.com/NicoVIII/Andromeda-for-GOG/workflows/CI/badge.svg)](https://github.com/NicoVIII/Andromeda-for-GOG/actions)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/075c69d86f154b40bef949483e04b98c?branch=develop)](https://www.codacy.com/manual/NicoVIII/Andromeda-for-GOG?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=NicoVIII/Andromeda-for-GOG&amp;utm_campaign=Badge_Grade)

-### Setup (VSCode)

-Run "restore" task, after that you can use the debugger and run the build task.

-For some reason the used build of Avalonia sometimes has problems with Omnisharp.
-To make code completion work again, you have to comment out the first "UsingTask"-Element in `AvaloniaBuildTasks.targets` in NuGet-Download.
-For me this is located at `~/.nuget/packages/avalonia/[version]/build/AvaloniaBuildTasks.targets`.

-### Building

-You need .NET Core 3.0 to build Andromeda.

-### Publishing

-Publishing only works on a linux system.
-I personally use Manjaro Linux or Ubuntu 19.10 (depending on the machine I use).
-You need additionally to building dependencies, zsyncmake (in the zsync package I guess) and appstream.

-There is a bash script which bundles Andromeda in all the designated forms.
-Run `publish.sh` for that.

-### Versioning

-I will try to stick to Semantic Versioning 2.0.0 (<http://semver.org/spec/v2.0.0.html>).

-### Used Tools

-I write the code in "Visual Studio Code" (<https://code.visualstudio.com/>).
+For for information about development have a look at [README_DEVELOPMENT](README_DEVELOPMENT.md).